zowongapcs/GameOfLife/README.md

 Extensions
 ----------
-If you have extra time, you might consider adding different keypresses:
+If you have extra time, you might consider adding different key presses to:
-+ to erase the screen
++ erase the screen
 + increase or decrease the number of rows and columns
 + speed up or slow down the frame rate
 + load particular patterns.